Featured News

 Innovators Moving Projects to Application, Commercialization, and Translation

-Application Form: IMPACT @ Georgetown, Module II
+Register: IMPACT @ Georgetown Module II

-Applications are open for the second module of IMPACT @ Georgetown , a two-track program designed to help faculty, graduate students, and postdocs bridge the gap between their ideas, research and the market.
+Registration is open for the second module of IMPACT @ Georgetown , a two-track program designed to help faculty, graduate students, and postdocs bridge the gap between their ideas, research and the market.

-Apply by the Feb.
-20, 2026 deadline.
+Apply and register by March 3, 2026 deadline.

 Event Details